Campus Policies

 Under this Medical Amnesty Policy, neither the student in distress nor the student or organization seeking assistance will ordinarily be subject to disciplinary action for the possession, provision, or consumption of drugs or alcohol.
 This policy refers to isolated incidents only, and does not excuse or protect those who flagrantly or repeatedly violate the Alcohol and Other Drugs Policy, nor does it preclude disciplinary action arising from violations of other Middlebury policies.
 However, in cases involving additional policy violations, Middlebury will consider the positive impact of reporting an incident as well as the health and safety needs of the involved student(s) when determining the appropriate course of action.

-If you experience conduct you think might be sexual assault, sexual exploitation, domestic or dating violence or misconduct, or stalking, Middlebury has emergency and other resources that can provide medical care, counseling, information, and other services and accommodations.
-All students are encouraged to report sexual misconduct, domestic and dating violence and misconduct, and stalking incidents to the College and/or to law enforcement agencies.
-Middlebury will offer, and upon request provide, assistance to students who wish to contact law enforcement agencies.
+If you experience conduct you think might be sexual assault, Middlebury has emergency and other resources that can provide medical care, counseling, information, and other services and accommodations.
+All students are encouraged to report sexual assault incidents to the College and/or to law enforcement agencies.
+Middlebury will offer, and upon request, provide assistance to students who wish to contact law enforcement agencies.

 Green Dot Program